Real Log Curves in Toric Varieties, Tropical Curves, and Log Welschinger Invariants: Log Welschinger signs and invariance in dimension two

 as illustrated in Figure \ref{Fig: tropical node}. \end{lemma}

-\begin{proof} Since $\varphi_0$ is torically transverse (Definiton \ref{Def: torically transverse}) the image $h(E)$ lies in a segment of the polyhedral decomposition on $M_{\RR}$.
-We furthermore assume that $e=\mu$, which can be assumed up to rescaling $M$.
+\begin{proof} Since $\varphi_0$ is torically transverse (Definition \ref{Def: torically transverse}), the image $h(E)$ of the edge $E$ is a segment of the polyhedral decomposition $\mathscr{P}$.
+Since the question is local near $\varphi_0(P)$ in $X_0$ and near $h(E)$ in $M_{\R}$, we can assume by a local rescaling of $M$ that the affine integral length of $h(E)$ equals $\mu$.
 Let $X_1$ and $X_2$ be the irreducible components of the central fiber of the toric degeneration corresponding to the vertices $h(V_1)$ and $h(V_2)$ of the polyhedral decomposition.
 The surfaces $X_1$ and $X_2$ intersect along a divisor $X_E$ corresponding to the edge $h(E)$ of the polyhedral decomposition.
 Let $C_1$ and $C_2$ be the two components of $C$ mapped by $\varphi$ to $X_1$ and $X_2$ respectively.
 Let $p \in C$ be node of $C$ given by the intersection point of $C_1$ and $C_2$.
 We have $\varphi(p) \in X_E$.